Piero Stivanello

 Piero Stivanello (born 26 March 1957 in Turin) is an Italian retired football player and manager.
-He was the son of former Juventus footballer Giorgio Stivanello and played as a midfielder.
+He is the son of former Juventus footballer Giorgio Stivanello and played as a midfielder.
 He played for Vicenza Calcio youth teams and made his debut on 26 January 1975 against Juventus.
-At the end of the season Lanerossi Vicenza relegated and the subsequent year he played two more matches with them in Serie B. He played also for Reggiana, Massese and Valdagno.
+At the end of the season, Lanerossi Vicenza relegated and the subsequent year he played two more matches with them in Serie B. He also played for Reggiana, Massese and Valdagno.

-After his retiremt he became an amatorial manager.
+After his retirement, he became an amatorial manager.
 He coached Cavazzale and San Paolo in Eccellenza.